 - Disabled veteran license plates

-People traveling to Wyoming can use their handicap placard from their home state, but must follow Wyoming’s specific handicap parking laws.
+People traveling to Wyoming can use their handicap placard from their home state, but must follow Wyoming handicap placard laws.

-Anyone who receives a handicap placard must display it from their rearview mirror when parked in a handicap spot.
+Anyone who receives a Wyoming handicap parking permit must display it from their rearview mirror when parked in a handicap spot.
 The placard must also be removed from view prior to putting the vehicle into motion again.

 A person who is found guilty of misusing or providing fraudulent information in order to obtain a handicap permit is subject to a fine of up to $100 for the first offense and a possible suspension of the permit for up to 60 days.
 Subsequent convictions could lead to fines of up to $250 and up to six months suspension of the permit.